This post somehow got lost and never posted. It was from Late April. Here goes.

 I searched for other cool grips but found none.
 That's when I checked out the All-City Stars Track Grips in green.
 They were also long but longer than the BMX ones.
 Plus the lack of raised thumb edge made them look cool.

 I actually ordered them straight from All City.
-When I got them I was pissed.
-The green was different from the BMX grip's green.
-They were and ugly light green.
+The green was different from the BMX grip's green and I wanted them to match the wheels so I had to find another option.

-So I had to go back to all black grips.
 I got the Star Track grips in all black.
+And damn they look sweet.

 Then it was time to assemble the trike.
 That was easy.
 I should mention the trike has a wood piece on the back.
 I used some cheapo black rub on wood stain.
 It actually looked nice after a couple coats of clear coat.